populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

 ## PCA

-We start by creating a directory for this exercise and download the exome data to the folder.
+We start by creating a directory for this exercise and downloading the exome data to the folder.

 Open a terminal and type: